casangi/casadocs/docs/tasks/task_plotms.rst

          GHz.
 This is an array of frequencies, one per channel.
       -  The frame can be set with the *freqframe* parameter.
-      -  When channel averaging is enabled, the average of the frequencies in each bin is used for the frequency values.
+      -  When channel averaging is enabled, the average of the frequencies in each bin is used.

    -  *‘vel’* (*‘velocity’*)